abs-lang/abs/new_docs/src/docs/syntax/system-commands.md

 # System (shell) commands

-Executing system commands is one of the most important features of ABS, as it allows the mixing of conveniency of the shell with the syntax of a modern programming language.
+Executing system commands is one of the most important features of ABS, as it allows mixing the conveniency of the shell with the syntax of a modern programming language.

 Commands are executed with the `` `command` `` syntax,